Smart Lander for Investigating Moon: Mission

 On 28 January, the lander resumed operations after being shut for a week.
-JAXA said it re-established contact with the lander and its solar cells were working again after a shift in lighting conditions allowed it to catch sunlight.
+JAXA said it re-established contact with the lander, and its solar cells were working again after a shift in lighting conditions allowed it to catch sunlight.
 After that, SLIM was put in sleep mode for the impending harsh lunar night.
 SLIM was expected to operate only for one lunar daylight period, or 14 Earth days, and the on-board electronics were not designed to withstand the -120 C nighttime temperatures on the Moon.

 Second lunar day

 On 25 February 2024, JAXA sent wake-up calls and found SLIM had successfully survived the night on the lunar surface while maintaining communication capabilities.

 Since it was midday of the lunar day on 25 February 2024, the temperature of the communications payload was extremely high, so communication was terminated after only a short period of time.
-JAXA was preparing for resumed operations, once the temperature has fallen sufficiently.
+JAXA was preparing for resumed operations once the temperature had fallen sufficiently.
 This feat of surviving the lunar night without a radioisotope heater unit had previously been achieved only by some landers in the Surveyor Program.

 Third lunar day

 On 27 March 2024, SLIM survived its second lunar night and woke up, sending more images back to Earth, showing "perseverance."
-JAXA said "According to the acquired data, some temperature sensors and unused battery cells are starting to malfunction, but the majority of functions that survived the first lunar night was maintained even after the second lunar night."
+JAXA said: "According to the acquired data, some temperature sensors and unused battery cells are starting to malfunction, but the majority of functions that survived the first lunar night were maintained even after the second lunar night."

 SLIM completed its second overnight operation in the early hours of March 30th, and went dormant again.